 If restricted stocks were granted and vested before the marriage, they are separate property.
 Similarly, if restricted stocks were granted and vested after a couple is wed, they will be presumed to be community property.
 If restricted stocks were granted prior to the marriage but did not vest until after the couple was married, or were granted during the marriage but will not vest until after the divorce, they will likely be considered partially separate and partially community property.
 In such cases, the courts will determine what portion of the stock should be considered separate and what portion is community through the calculation set forth under the Texas Family Law Code.

 If you or your spouse have stock options, a knowledgeable divorce attorney can advise you as to how the court may assess and divide the stocks.Consult a Divorce Lawyer Serving the Dallas Area

 Once a divorce is finalized, you cannot adjust the distribution of property, and therefore, it is important to seek a just and equitable evaluation and division of your property during your divorce.
 If you or your spouse wish to seek a divorce, it is advisable to consult an attorney to discuss how your property may be distributed, and how stocks may be divided.
 The zealous divorce attorneys of the McClure Law Group have the skills and experience to help you pursue a favorable outcome.
-Our main office is located in Dallas, and we are available to meet by appointment at our second office located in Plano, Collin County.
 We assist people in divorce cases in Dallas, Irving, Fort Worth, Garland, McKinney, Richardson, Frisco, and Rockwall.
 We also represent parties in family law matters in cities in Dallas, Collin, Denton, Grayson, Tarrant, and Rockwall Counties.
 We can be contacted through our form online or at 214.692.8200 to schedule a conference regarding your case.